Binwen6/mercury-spec/README.md

 they work with any compatible model and dynamically selects which one to use based on user preferences, and when a new model comes out, it benefits from improved model performance with no change in code.

-OpenNN effectively separates the interface from implementation: it defines the interface that all models should implement so that developers can use a uniform interface to access all models, and asks that the researchers or vendors who develop the models make their creations compatible with the interface.
+Mercury effectively separates the interface from implementation: it defines the interface that all models should implement so that developers can use a uniform interface to access all models, and asks that the researchers or vendors who develop the models make their creations compatible with the interface.

 ## Join us in building the future of AI applications!

-OpenNN is the first developer-oriented AI specification in human history;
+Mercury is the first developer-oriented AI specification in human history;
 developing such a specification is not an easy thing, as it requires developers and researchers to work together to explain the expected behavior of deep neural networks in a way that is easy both for developers to understand and for researchers to implement.

 Thus, we highly value help, feedback, suggestions and collaboration from developers, researchers and AI companies.
-OpenNN is designed to be an open standard driven by both the research and development community;
+Mercury is designed to be an open standard driven by both the research and development community;
-we accept any pull requests and suggestions that make OpenNN better, no matter it's a bug fix, a new feature addition or a change in the architecture.
+we accept any pull requests and suggestions that make Mercury better, no matter it's a bug fix, a new feature addition or a change in the architecture.
-As OpenNN is still young, it is even possible to rewrite the whole specification using a different set of design principles.
+As Mercury is still young, it is even possible to rewrite the whole specification using a different set of design principles.

-Contact us at **trentfellbootman@gmail.com** if you are interested in contributing to OpenNN!
+Contact us at **trentfellbootman@gmail.com** if you are interested in contributing to Mercury!